 I attached each shelf piece to the 90-degree lefthand piece by drilling through the pocket holes on the end of the shelf piece.
 In the photo below, I haven’t attached this to the wall; I just have it sitting on top of the bottom shelving unit so that I can get a measurement for how long the next shelf piece needs to be.

-Step 3: Attach finished unit to the wall.
+Step 3: Attach finished shelves to the wall under the staircase

 Use your drill and 2 1/2 inch screws to drill through the corner braces and into the wall.
 Make sure you drill into studs because all of these paints are heavy!
 (There is a second corner bracket at the very top of this unit behind that big can of paint.)